 Why is your protocol significant?
 OR What key questions can this method help answer?

+Petr Cigler: Over the past decade, fluorescent gold nanoclusters (AuNCs) have witnessed exponential growth in biological research.
+NIR AuNCs shows large stokes shift over 350 nm.
+The settings of the commercially available instruments are not appropriate for detection of AuNCs.
+In addition to the very simple synthetic protocol, detection of NIR AuNCs using commercial set up have been demonstrated.

-Author Name: ___________(Write your answer here in the form of a spoken statement.
+(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera).

 What is the main advantage of this technique?

+Petr Cigler: A very simple method of preparation of water soluble, biocompatible, and colloidally stable near-infrared emitting AuNCs with high quantum yield, have been described, which can be reproduced by researchers from non-chemist background.
+The synthetic approach does not require organic solvents or additional ligand exchange.
+One of the major advantages of the technique is that the attachment of thiol functionalized ligand and coupling of amine functionalized ligand on the surface of AuNCs does not adversely affect the photoluminescent properties.

-Author Name: ___________(Write your answer here in the form of a spoken statement.
+(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 OPTIONAL Interview Statements: (Said by you on camera) - All interview statements may be edited for length and clarity.